deimosfr/mytechnotebook/docs/Servers/Web/tomcat_setting_up_a_tomcat_server.md

 Restart Apache and Tomcat.

-[Download this file](./file:demo.tgz.html), extract it and add it to your 2 Tomcat instances.
+Download the demo file, extract it and add it to your 2 Tomcat instances.
 Now the demo page is accessible in load-balanced mode at http://server-apache/demo/jsp/test.jsp.
 You'll get something like this:

 ```
 date of the day: Tue Nov 06 13:46:19 CET 2012